 After only a handful of years of marriage to Donald J. Harris, a native of Jamaica, economist and later professor at Stanford University, Shyamala Gopalan left her husband.

 Courtesy: Instagram Kamala Harris

-Born in Tamil Nadu, India — herself a biomedical scientist, cancer researcher and PhD, Gopalan immigrated to the United States in the late 1950’s — a stranger in a new land, where few people looked like her and even fewer were of the same gender in the professional circle she worked in.
+Born in Tamil Nadu, India — herself a biomedical scientist, cancer researcher and PhD, Gopalan immigrated to the United States in the late 1950’s.
+She was a stranger in a new land, where few people looked like her and even fewer were of the same gender in the professional circle she worked in.

-By the early 1970’s, Gopalan had been married, given birth to two children, chose to leave her husband, got divorced, gained full-custody of her young daughters and began life as a single mother — including several years in Montreal, Quebec, Canada.
+By the early 1970’s, Gopalan had been married, given birth to two children, chose to leave her husband, got divorced, gained full-custody of her young daughters and began life as a single mother.
+The journey included living for several years in Montreal, Quebec, Canada.

 Judging by how the new U.S. vice president-elect remembers, refers to and reveres her late mother as mentor, champion, pioneer and beacon — IT ALWAYS WILL.

 Over the course of my personal and professional life — especially as a news and sports journalist — I have been deeply privileged to meet many single parents.
 Among them, a high proportion of single mothers, and many children who are the products of a one-parent family.